Comparing Cash Back Credit Card Offers

 - If you are disciplined – Can you only spend what you can afford to pay back?
 Then a cash back card is a good option.

 - If you want practice – If you want to try out rewards, but you are concerned that you aren't ready, the simple features of a flat-rate cash back card is a good choice.

-- If you don't need a card for travel – In many cases, cash back cards have foreign transaction fees, so they are best for everyday spending.
-That said, the Wells Fargo Propel rewards for all types of travel and transit and offers no foreign transaction fee.
+- If you don't need a card for travel – In many cases, cash back cards have foreign transaction fees, so they are best for everyday spending rather than international purchases.

 What are the different types of cash back cards?

 Cash back cards can be a little confusing when you are shopping around, because each one has a slightly different rewards plan.
 The best plan for you is the one that matches your past spending habits.
 Here are some different types:

 - Flat rate.
 Flat-rate cards typically offer 1.5% on all purchases, allowing you to not worry about maximum spends or quarterly sign-ups.
 However, the rewards are lower, which is the tradeoff for not having to think about what and where you are making purchases.

 - Multiple tiers.
 Some cards, such as the Blue Cash cards, offer boosted cash back on specific categories.
 The rate is year-round in this case, but there may be a maximum spend required.
 For example, the Blue Cash Preferred earns you 6% at U.S. grocery stores, although there is a maximum of $6,000 a year (then it's 1% after that).

 - Rotating categories.
 This type of cash back card requires the most thinking because select categories reward you with, for example, 5% back for a specific amount of time, typically 3 months.
 You have to sign up for the categories each quarter and you have to pay attention to when and where you make purchases.